kevinta893/air-quality-monitor/README.md

 2. Enter the desired ThingSpeak API key information (the channel ID and write API key)
 3. Compile and you should recieve no missing file errors or missing variables

+## Wiring and Hardware

+The hardware setup uses an Adafruit Huzzah32 (ESP32) WiFi microcontroller and two enviromental sensors BME680 and CCS811.
+The sensors are connected via the I2C protocol.
+A 4.7k pull-up resistor setup is used for both the SDA and SCK lines.
+See included wiring diagram.

+Finally a 3D printable enclosure for the breadboard was made to help keep the sensors safe during transport.
+Made in OpenSCAD.

 ## Libraries used:

 * Adafruit Unified Sensor Library v1.0.2